What is an Intrusion Detection System (IDS)?

 Chaining back to traffic collection, you don’t want to dump all of your traffic into files or run the whole lot through a dashboard because you just wouldn’t be able to analyze all of that data.
 So, the rules that drive analysis in a NIDS also create selective data capture.
 For example, if you have a rule for a type of worrisome HTTP traffic, your NIDS should only pick up and store HTTP packets that display those characteristics.

 Typically, a NIDS is installed on a dedicated piece of hardware.
 High-end paid-for enterprise solutions come as a piece of network kit with the software pre-loaded onto it.
 However, you don’t have to pay out big bucks for the specialist hardware.
 A NIDS does require a sensor module to pick up traffic, so you may be able to load it onto a LAN analyzer, or you may choose to allocate a computer to run the task.
-However, make sure the piece of equipment that you choose for the task has enough clock speed to not slow down your network.
+However, make sure the piece of equipment that you choose for the task has enough clock speed not to slow down your network.

 HIDS or NIDS?